Teradata/stacki-wiki/Frontend-Installation.md

 #### New

-If this was a [New](#new) installation, the Frontend will now format its filesystems and copy the Pallets from the DVD onto its hard disk.
+If this was a [New](#new) installation, the frontend will now format its filesystems and copy the pallets from the DVD onto its hard disk.
 Next, it will install all the packages and then run post configuration scripts.
-When this is complete, the Frontend will reboot.
+When this is complete, the frontend will reboot.
-Your Stacki Frontend is now ready to install Backend servers.
+Your Stacki frontend is now ready to install Backend servers.

 #### Existing

-If this was an [Existing](#existing) installation, after the _frontend-install.py_ program completes, you must reboot the Frontend:
+If this was an [Existing](#existing) installation, after the _frontend-install.py_ program completes, you must reboot the frontend:

-    # /sbin/init 6
+    # reboot

-Your Stacki Frontend is now ready to install Backend servers.
+Your Stacki frontend is now ready to install backend servers.